Photon1c/EnterpriseCursorBuilds/ontological-critical-ruptures/README.md

 # Ontological Critical Ruptures Project

-This is a separated React project that includes:
+This is a React project that includes:

 ## Components
 - Draggable and resizable control panel